 Basic product specifications and layers

-Navigation displays such as the ECDIS main screen must be able to display at least the following data products:
+Navigation displays such as the ECDIS main screen must be able to process and display at least the following data products:

-S-101 ENC data as the base layer, alongside S-57 ENC data;
+S-101 ENC data as the base layer, alongside S-57 ENC data during the transition period;

-S-102 Bathymetric Surface;
+S-102 Bathymetric Surface, only for Enhanced Safety Contour and Water Level Adjustment (Appendix D);

-S-104 Water Level information for Surface Navigation;
+S-104 Water Level information for Surface Navigation, only for Water Level Adjustment (Appendix D);

-S-111 Surface Currents;
+S-111 Surface Currents, additional requirements apply (Section 13.1 and Appendix G);

-S-124 Navigational Warnings;
+S-124 Navigational Warnings, additional requirements also apply (Section 12.12 );

-S-128 Catalogue of Nautical Products;
+S-128 Catalogue of Nautical Products, only within Update Status Reports (Appendix C) and graphical indexes (Section 12.4)

 S-129 Under Keel Clearance Management;

-S-421 Route Plan.
+With the exception of the ENC layer, which must be permanently on, the mariner must be able to switch the graphical display of S-111, S-124, S-129 on and off.
+Graphical display of S-101 is defined in Appendix E. Additional requirements for the graphical display of S-111, S-124 and S-129 are contained in 12.2.

+Projected Data

 ECDIS must support the import of data products using unprojected geographic latitude and longitude values.
 Additionally, ECDIS must support the import of S-102 and S-104 data products using coordinates which are projected using either UTM or UPS projections.
-The procedures and normative formulas for conversion of such coordinates back to unprojected latitude and longitude values are contained in appendix H of this document.
+Formulas for conversion of such coordinates back to unprojected latitude and longitude values are contained in appendix H of this document.

 Other data products

-The intention is that in future editions of this document, when operational product specifications are published by IHO, navigation displays such as the ECDIS main screen will allow the mariner to toggle the display of the following data products
+The intention is that in future editions of this document, when operational product specifications are published by IHO, navigation displays such as the ECDIS main screen will allow the mariner to process the following data products

 S-122 Marine Protected Areas;